Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 Alternatively, it may be possible for them to take holiday at the end of the maternity/adoption leave period.

-If a new holiday year starts, the employee is on maternity/adoption leave and holidays haven't been taken, the employee has a right to carry over up to 5.6 weeks untaken statutory holiday leave to the new holiday year.
+If a new holiday year starts, the employee is on maternity/adoption leave and holidays haven't been taken, the employee has a right to carry over up to 5.6 weeks of untaken statutory holiday leave to the new holiday year.

-When you are planning, you should both be aware that maternity and adoption leave cannot start later than the date of the child's birth or placement for adoption, so an early birth or placement could shorten the amount of annual leave the employee is able to take.
+When you are planning, you should be aware that maternity and adoption leave cannot start later than the date of the child's birth or placement for adoption, so an early birth or placement could shorten the amount of annual leave the employee is able to take.

 Read more on maternity leave and pay and adoption leave and pay.